memoryofavoyage/learning-journal/README.md

 my friends are in.
 we did stand up meeting.
 paul helped me with my tutorial because it wasn't clicking on the square we had to change the z value.

+06/11/2024
+we decided to do a study session in the games lab. i'm a bit stuck on how you make a sprite move across the screen and stop at a certain point.